 - County location

-- The Articles of Organization document hyperlink to view in pdf format.
+- The LLC Articles of Organization document hyperlink to view in pdf format.

-Many documents for California business establishments are public records.
-That means that you should be able to obtain information and copies of the documents through your local county recorder's office if you have an LLC entity name.
+Many documents for California LLC establishments are public records.
+That means that you should be able to obtain information and copies of the documents through your local county recorder's office if you have a California LLC entity name.

 In California's case, that will be the State's Sacramento office, where you need to fill out the Business Entities Records—Order Form.
 You can either print it out and hand it in person or send it online.